 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

+If you love crispy, perfectly seasoned potatoes, you’re in the right place.
 I’ve spent the past few weeks testing batch after batch of potatoes in the air fryer, and as a result, I’ve learned a few things that should help you get better results:

 Air Fryer Potato Ingredients

-- Olive oil.
+• Olive oil.
 Any neutral oil will work here, and you won’t need to use nearly as much compared to deep-fried or pan-fried potatoes.

-- Spices.
+• Spices.
 Garlic powder, paprika, onion powder, and salt make these crispy potatoes as flavorful as possible.
 Using pantry spices helps distribute the flavor more evenly than fresh spices.

 Feel free to use any other seasonings you prefer, too.

-How to Air Fry Potatoes
+How to Cook Potatoes in Air Fryer

 Step 1:

 Start by cutting the potatoes into bite-sized chunks, about 1 inch thick.
 The smaller you cut them, the faster they will cook.
-Try to cut them into similar sizes so that they will cook evenly.
+Try to cut them into similar sizes so they cook evenly.

 Transfer the potatoes to a bowl and season with olive oil, garlic powder, onion powder, paprika, and salt.
 Stir well.